Navy Children School, Delhi: Facilities

 Students can buy stationery and uniforms at discounted prices.

 House system

 The school has a house system aimed at fostering team spirit and competition among students.
 The students are divided into four Houses – Himgiri, Nilgiri, Udaigiri and Vikrant.
-Each house is headed by a captain, a cultural-Captain and a sports captain, and a member of the staff acts as a House Warden.
+Each house is headed by a captain, as well as vice captain and a member of the staff acts as a House Warden.
 All house activities and most school functions are organised by the House Coordinator, assisted by the Associate Coordinators.

 Activities

 The school has activities and competitions spread out throughout the year.
-A few important events are The Annual Day, The Anchor Festival, The Sports Day and the 5 km cross-country run known as Road Run.
-Every year school organises a model United nations conference namely NAVY CHILDREN SCHOOL MODEL UNITED NATIONS CONFERENCE where children from different school participate dealing in debate on international issues.
+A few important events are The Annual Day, and the 5 km cross-country run known as Road Run.
+Every year school organises a model United nations conference namely NAVY CHILDREN SCHOOL MODEL UNITED NATIONS CONFERENCE (NCSMUN) where children from different school participate dealing in debate on international issues.

 Every year the school celebrates its annual day.